-Confusion about artificial intelligence is that it can replace humans in different jobs in future.
+Confusion about artificial intelligence is that it can replace humans in different jobs in the future.
 Technology as a whole has already cut short the job market, making many of us unemployed.
 If machines can think for themselves and the business houses, they’ll do it at a speed much higher than that of humans.
 Needless to say, businesses will invest more in artificial intelligence.

 However, there is always scope for other fields opening up.
 With new technology, there come opportunities too.
 Just that the requirement or the skill set would be different.
 If for example, driverless cars can replace driving jobs, we’ll need a skilled workforce that can maintain these cars.

-In this post Microsoft explains how Artificial Intelligence will shape our future.
+In this post, Microsoft explains how Artificial Intelligence will shape our future.

 Can Super AI be dangerous?

 It may or may not be.
 It depends on what is fed to the machines.
 If we look back at the TAY example, it went bad because people fed it negative things.
 Likewise, if the machines earn consciousness and learn to ignore bad, they will be good.
 If there is evil working on it, they may definitely start countering humans.
 Many of the renowned physicists signed a petition to let governments understand the risks of Super AI and to stop funding such projects.
 But we know that corporate business houses in their pursuit of profits can go to any extent.
 Even if such projects are stopped by governments, some corporate houses will be more than happy to fund such researches and experiments.
 It is then that we need to worry.